dzervoudakes/react-party/README.md

 # react-party
-Dynamic Party Info Site.
+Dynamic party info site.

-More info on its way...
+_More info on its way..._